-Suppliers that meet the SaaS definition included on the Data Processing Profile may be required to provide a valid ISO 27001 certification if this is required in the Microsoft Cloud Services Agreement.
+Suppliers that meet the SaaS definition included on the Data Processing Profile will be required to provide a valid ISO 27001 certification.
 Please do not submit a datacenter certification.
 We expect the ISO 27001 certification that applies to the software service(s) noted in your contract with Microsoft.